Dimension-Independent MCMC Sampling for Inverse Problems with Non-Gaussian Priors: Numerical Comparison of Different MCMC Algorithms for a particular Elliptic Inverse Problem

-In Figure \ref{fig:acc}, we have plotted the acceptance probability against the step size for the RWM, RURWM and RSRWM algorithms for different choices of $K$.
-The target for both is the posterior arising from 33 measurements with $\sigma=0.05$ with artificial data.
-The step size parameter $\epsilon$ affects the performance of all three algorithm.
-On the one hand large step sizes are beneficial because the algorithm can explore the state space more quickly whereas they lead to a small acceptance ratio (see Figure \ref{fig:acc}).
+In Figure \ref{fig:acc}, we have plotted the acceptance probability against the step size for the RWM, the RURWM and the RSRWM algorithm for different choices of $K$.
+The target for both is the posterior arising from 33 artificially generated measurements with $\sigma=0.05$.

+The step size parameter $\epsilon$ affects the performance of all three algorithms.
+On the one hand large step sizes are beneficial because the algorithm can explore the state space quicker whereas they lead to a small acceptance ratio (see Figure \ref{fig:acc}).
 On the other hand small step sizes lead to a high acceptance ratio but to highly correlated samples.
 The IS algorithm does not have a step size parameter and its average acceptance probability does not depend on the dimension.
 For this choice of parameters it is approximately $4.4\%$.

 Figure \ref{fig:acc} clearly illustrates that the acceptance probability of the RWM algorithm for a fixed step size deteriorates as the dimension increases.
 One reason for the decay of the acceptance probability of the RWM algorithm is that the probability of the proposal lying outside $[0,1]^d$ increases to $1$ as $d\rightarrow \infty$.
-Moreover, there is no visible impact of the dimension on the acceptance probability for the RURWM and RSRWM algorithms.
+Moreover, there is no visible impact of the dimension on the acceptance probability for the RURWM and the RSRWM algorithms.